AlaaKhaled25/MovieVerse/README.md

 ## ⚠️ Known Limitations

 - **Favourites/lists are local-only** (SQFLite on mobile, SharedPreferences on web) and are not synced across devices or accounts.
-- **Web persistence uses the browser's localStorage** — it is not durable SQLite; clearing site data removes it.
+- **Web persistence uses the browser's localStorage**; it is not durable SQLite; clearing site data removes it.
 Mobile remains the full-featured target.
 - **Web auth on GitHub Pages** serves from a different origin than the local dev server; Firebase generally allows any origin, but the email/password redirect flow can behave differently on Pages.
 The Flow: browse/test on the hosted Pages URL, and use mobile (Android/iOS) for the fully reliable target.
 - **iOS builds require macOS + Xcode** (unavailable on a Windows dev machine).
 - API results depend on TMDB's **free-tier rate limits**.